junxit/us-congress-bills-116/metadata.md

 - 2020-01-15 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment in the nature of a substitute.
 With written report No. 116-206.
 - 2020-01-15 — Committee on Indian Affairs.
 Reported by Senator Hoeven with an amendment in the nature of a substitute.
 With written report No. 116-206.
 - 2020-01-15 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 407.
+- 2020-03-11 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1708-1709; text of amendment in the nature of a substitute: CR S1708-1709)
+- 2020-03-11 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.